Probabilistic Waring problems for finite simple groups: Some applications

-we can finish the proof as before.
-The dichotomy follows for general classical groups by the same argument as for finite simple classical groups since Proposition~\ref{big-kernel} and the character estimate \cite[Theorem~1.3]{GLT3} hold for classical groups in full generality.
+then we can finish as in Proposition~\ref{waring-classical}.
+The dichotomy for $C_i$ follows for general classical groups by the same argument as for finite simple classical groups since Proposition~\ref{big-kernel} and the character estimate \cite[Theorem~1.3]{GLT3} hold for classical groups in full generality.